 As God’s adopted children, knowing our position in the Kingdom of God gives us the confidence we need to overcome fear.
 Remember who your Father is — Creator, Sustainer, and Ruler of heaven and earth!
 Romans, Chapter 8 declares that as obedient children in God’s family we can be free from condemnation and live as His own adopted children, available to freely serve our Father as He created us to.
 Fear is a major hindrance that binds us from this freedom.

-Fear is used by the enemy of our soul to keep us from moving forward into an abundant life in Christ.
+Fear is used by the enemy of our soul to keep us from moving forward into an abundant life of Christ in us.
 God has provided everything we need to live fully for Him in this world (II Peter 1:3-4.)
-The infilling of the Holy Spirit gives us the power to overcome the spirit of this world (I John 4:4).
+The infilling of the Holy Spirit gives us the power to overcome our flesh (I John 2:16), and the spirit of this world (I John 4:4), and the demon schemes.
 As we learn to yield everything to God we become free from the bondage of fear and the enemy’s influence upon our lives.

 When we find ourselves in a place of submission under our Heavenly Father in the spiritual realm, we see that fearing a person is a snare.
 God grants us authority in His Kingdom when we desire a relationship with Him and walk in close fellowship with Him.
 We are told by Jesus Himself not to fear man, but God.
 Prov.
 29:25 (AMP) ” The fear of man brings a snare, but whoever leans on, trusts in, and puts his confidence in the Lord is safe and set on high.”
 Mt 10:28 (KJV) “And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell. “ Heb 13:6 (KJV)” So that we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me.”

 Fear carries with it doubt and unbelief.
-Our fear of failure, or how we are viewed by others, reveals our human nature that is governed by pride.
-Human fear, when rooted in pride, will bring defeat.
-This fear of man reveals whether we are truly trusting (believing) in Christ as our source or in our own abilities.
+Our fear of failure, or how we are viewed by others, reveals our human nature.
+Human fear, which is rooted in pride, brings us to a place of insecurity and defeat.
+This fear of man reveals whether we are truly trusting (believing) in Christ as our source, or in our own abilities.
 Healthy fear equals reverence toward God our Maker.

 I Peter 1:17 (AMP) says, “ And if you call upon Him as [your] Father Who judges each one impartially according to what he does, [then] you should conduct yourselves with true reverence throughout the time of your temporary residence [on the earth, whether long or short]. “ We need to focus upon the reality of Christ and His purpose for living and dying for us; our perspective will then be adjusted and lined up with God’s.

 We are commissioned to share the gospel of our Lord, Jesus Christ; we need a relationship with Him in order to carry out our Father’s business.
-We cannot do His bidding unless we walk in His authority—just as Jesus did.
+We cannot do His bidding unless we walk under His authority—as Jesus did.

 Photo credit: Pixabay